 Whether you are buying or selling a home, re-financing a property, or trying to determine a property’s value for other reasons, you may want the services of a real estate appraiser.
 Real estate appraisers provide a valuation of a property.
-Real estate appraisers in Alberta must be licensed by the Real Estate Council of Alberta.

-CONSUMER TIP: Comparative Market Analyses (CMA) your real estate professional might use to assist your decision on a listing price ARE NOT real estate appraisals.
+CONSUMER TIP: Comparative Market Analyses (CMA) your real estate licensee might use to assist your decision on a listing price ARE NOT real estate appraisals.
 CMAs must provide a range of value, not an exact value, and must expressly state they are not an appraisal.
 Lenders do not use CMAs when determining the value of your property during the mortgage underwriting process.
 They will use an appraisal prepared by a licensed real estate appraiser.

 Appraisers can be called upon as consultants or valuation specialists to provide opinions on:

 An appraisal may be required for private sales or transactions involving property not listed on a listing database, a high loan-to-value ratio or for non-sales transactions, such as refinancing or renovation loans.
-Those purchasing a property from a “For Sale By Owner” without a real estate agent may be even more interested in having an appraiser evaluate the property as it may provide greater piece of mind that the price is appropriate.
+Those purchasing a property from a “For Sale By Owner” without a licensed real estate agent may be even more interested in having an appraiser evaluate the property as it may provide greater piece of mind that the price is appropriate.

-Additionally, members of the Appraisal Institute of Canada (AIC) are required to include:
+Members of the Appraisal Institute of Canada (AIC) are required to include:

 Other professional appraiser associations have similar requirements of their members.

 Lenders, too, sometimes have a particular reason for involving a real estate appraiser in a transaction.
 A lender wants to ensure that its money is being used to purchase something of value, that is priced appropriately and for which the buyer is not paying too much.
 In some cases, prior to advancing mortgage funds, a lender will require that an appraisal be completed so that they have assurances that the property is worth what the buyer is paying for it.